sammi-turner/Minimal-DWM-Build/README.md

 # Minimal-DWM-Build

-A very minimal dwm set up to build from source
+A very minimal dwm set up to build from source.

 ## By the way, I'm not using Arch